 How is DCM treated?

-can develop as a result of having HCM.
+For some people, a number of other conditions can develop as a result of having DCM.
 These may include:

 You may need:

 - Medicines – to help control your blood pressure, abnormal heart rhythms or other symptoms you may have

 - A Pacemaker – to control your heart rate

 - An ICD – if you are at risk of having a life threatening abnormal heart rhythm.